 It is important that you are well acclimatised to the altitude before attempting to climb any peaks in the Cordillera Blanca to avoid possible problems with lack of energy or altitude related illnesses when climbing.
 Climbing above 5000m is physically demanding, even if the climbing is not steep or technical.

-Most of our programs start and finish in Huaraz.
+Our programs start and finish in Huaraz.
 Add extra days for international flights, travel between Lima and Huaraz and acclimatisation days in Huaraz.
-Our program descriptions on the web are a brief summary only and only detail some of the treks and climbs that we offer.
+Our program descriptions on the web are a brief summary only and only detail some of the treks and climbs options that we offer

 Contact Us for more information & prices

-Huaraz is 400km to the north of Lima, some 8 hours journey by road or one hour flight.
+Huaraz is 400km to the north of Lima, some 8 hours journey by road.

 Tourist class bus services are operated by Cruz Del Sur, Oltursa & Movil Tours.

 On trek & to most climbing base camps donkeys carry your main luggage, tents, food and camping equipment.
 You only carry a light day pack with rain jacket, drink bottle, snack, camera etc. Donkeys also carry equipment to base camp on most of the climbing trips.

 We request that you try to keep the weight of your trek bag to be carried by a donkey to maximum 12kgs per person for short treks 3 to 6 days, and 15kgs for longer treks

 We only use reputable & licensed donkey drivers (arrieros) who ensure that donkeys are in good condition and are well cared for.
 Donkeys carry a maximum allowable weight of 40kgs.

-Corina / USA / Alpamayo Base Camp Trek: I could not have been happier with our support team on the trail .
+Corina from the USA – Alpamayo Base Camp Trek: “… I could not have been happier with our support team on the trail .
 Arrieros Victor & Javier were there to help in every way possible, they waded through ice cold rivers in sandals to allow us to cross on horseback.
-They were kind & caring with the donkeys, lovely to watch for an animal lover.
+They were kind & caring with the donkeys, lovely to watch for an animal lover.”